ivankartac/OpeNLGauge/docs/human_annotation.md

 ## Task Description

+You will use a spreadsheet with a list of faithfulness errors in NLG outputs as identified by 3 different LLM evaluators.
+Input data and generated outputs are loaded in [[Factgenie](https://github.com/ufal/factgenie) URL].

+Please add your initials in the **annotator ID** column (rightmost) for one data instance, i.e. one NLG system output, coming from all 3 evaluators (all items with the same value in the leftmost ID column).
+Note that annotations from different evaluators are marked by changing colors of the ID column.
+The names of the LLM evaluators are anonymized.

-Please go through all identified errors and corresponding explanations for the given data instance and mark the following categories:
+Please go through all identified errors and corresponding explanations for the given data instance, check them against the Factgenie data and the full text view, and mark the following categories:

 ### 1. Error span OK?